ekyurdakul/COMP541/README.md

 *Read the README.md in the "data" folder to download and setup the data*

 **How to run**
-There are 2 arguments:
+There are 3 arguments:

 "sceneCount" limits the number of scenes to be processed
+"VGGNetLayerCount" determines the type of VGGNet; either 16 or 19 layer version
 "file" contains the output of the terminal

-julia Test.jl "sceneCount" 2>&1 | tee "file"
+julia Test.jl "sceneCount" "VGGNetLayerCount" 2>&1 | tee "file"

-Example:
+Examples:
+julia Test.jl 2 16 2>&1 | tee ../experiments/vgg_16_layers_test_2_scenes_output.txt
-julia Test.jl 2 2>&1 | tee ../experiments/test_2_scenes_output.txt
+julia Test.jl 2 19 2>&1 | tee ../experiments/vgg_19_layers_test_2_scenes_output.txt

+julia Test.jl 654 16 2>&1 | tee ../experiments/vgg_16_layers_test_all_scenes_output.txt
+julia Test.jl 654 19 2>&1 | tee ../experiments/vgg_19_layers_test_all_scenes_output.txt

 **Test set**
 I chose NYU as my test set since it has less scenes compared to SUNRGBD (654 vs 5050), and each scene has a maximum of 2000 bounding boxes in it, so this way it takes less time to get results.
 *Note: NYU is a subset of SUNRGBD database*

 **Differences**
-The paper uses the 16 layer version of VGGNet, mine has 19 layers.
+The paper uses the 16 layer version of VGGNet, mine has also the 19 layer version.
 The paper makes use of 7x7 Region-of-Interest (RoI) pooling, however I crop/resize inputs to 224x224 since Knet does not have RoI pooling.

 *RoI Pooling*